 Deputy Commissioner James O’Halloran said, the ATO would hate to see the safeguards protecting people’s retirement savings be tampered with, leaving people with nothing for the future.

 “Attempting to access your super early in this way is illegal, and people need to be aware of the financial dangers of falling prey to these promoters.
 These people could cost you a big part of your hard earned retirement savings”.

 To date, attacks have been mostly targeted towards people with small to medium super balances, people involved in local community and cultural groups, and those who may not have engaged with their super at all before being approached.

 Deputy Commissioner O’Halloran said attacks have been localised to geographic areas such as Western Sydney and some community groups, but also stated, “it is important for the ATO to get this warning out as early as possible, given the significant loss people could face to their retirement savings”.

 Generally, you can only access your super once you turn 65 or when you reach preservation age and stop working.
 There are some very limited circumstances where you can legally access your super early.
-You can read more about these circumstances on the ATO website here:

 If you are approached by someone telling you it is possible to access your super early, remember: